moienr/SoilNet/README.md

 # SoilNet
-A Spatio-temporal framework for a Soil property prediction with digital Soil Mapping
+A Spatio-temporal Framework for Soil Property Prediction with Digital Soil Mapping (DSM)

+This new architecture, incorporates spatial information using a base convolutional neural network (CNN) model and spatial attention mechanism, along with climate temporal information using a long short-term memory (LSTM) network.

 <!-- ## Experiments